-I am currently finishing a book on the negotiation of the Nisga’a treaty.
-Entitled Uncertain Futures: Aboriginal Rights and Treaty Making in Canada, this book looks at the legal, political and cultural consequences of the treaty made between the Nisga’a First Nation, Canada and British Columbia in 2000.
-I am particularly interested in if and how treaty making in Canada can be a mechanism of reconciliation.
-Presently it is not.
-While the recent report of the Truth and Reconciliation Commission on Indian Residential Schools identifies the treaty relationship as key to meaningful reconciliation, First Nations treaty signatories have very different ideas about how and why a treaty can reconcile their relationship with the state than do the federal and provincial governments.
-For Nisga’a, as for most First Nations, treaties are a sacred covenant and should create relationships of mutual respect and obligations between treaty partners.
-This is only possible, however, when they are fully implemented and their spirit and intent fully complied with.
+My forthcoming book, “Beyond Rights: The Nisga’a Final Agreement and the Challenges of Modern Treaty Relationships” (2021), examines the legal, political and cultural consequences of treaty making in Canada.
+While the recent report of the Truth and Reconciliation Commission on Indian Residential Schools identifies the treaty relationship as key to meaningful reconciliation, First Nations treaty signatories have very different ideas about how and why a treaty can reconcile their relationship with Canada than do the federal and provincial governments.
+For most Indigenous people treaties are a sacred covenant and that should create relationships of mutual respect and obligations between treaty partners.
+This is only possible, however, when they are implemented beyond a limited, contractual understanding of rights obligations.

-My second major project, entitled “The Right to be Harmed: Rights, Culture and Injury in Residential School Litigation” is a SSHRC funded study of the litigation that former residential school students brought against Canada and the major Christian Churches who partners with the government to run the residential schools.
-This litigation led up to and resulted in the recent Truth and Reconciliation Commission on Indian Residential Schools.
-This research traces the multiple dimensions of injury that were presented and fought over in the residential school cases.
+My previous SSHRC funded research examined the litigation that former residential school students brought against Canada and the major Christian Churches who partnered with the federal government to run residential schools.
+This litigation resulted in the recent Truth and Reconciliation Commission on Indian Residential Schools.
+My research traced the multiple dimensions of injury that were presented and fought over in the residential school cases.
 I look in particular at the problematic role of trauma and psychiatric disorders as evidence of harms that are not just physical and emotional but political in nature.

 2019 “The Treaty Relationship and Settler Colonialism in Canada” .
 In Shifting Forms of Continental Colonialism: Unfinished Struggles and Tensions, edited by Dittmar Shorkowitz, Ingo Shroeder and John Chavez.
 Pp. 415-435.
 Palgrave MacMillan.